-Certification: When all the required L4 sections of their Logbook have been signed off by their instructor/s, the paddler asks the final instructor to apply for certification.
-Canoeing Ireland then award the Canoeing Ireland Sea Kayak L4 certificate to the paddler.
+Certification: When all the required L4 sections of their Paddler Profile have been signed off by their instructor/s, the paddler asks the final instructor to apply for certification.
+Canoeing Ireland then award the Sea Kayak Level 4 Adventure Award certificate.